 The Woodland Discovery Centre

-The J.G Graves Woodland Discovery Centre is named after the Sheffield philanthropist who purchased Ecclesall Woods on behalf of what was then Sheffield Corporation (now the City Council) for the benefit of the public.
+The J.G Graves Woodland Discovery Centre is named after the Sheffield philanthropist who helped Sheffield Corporation (now the City Council) purchase Ecclesall Woods in 1927.

 The centre is a highly-regarded contemporary design crafted from wooden materials that blend with the natural landscape.
 It is a great place from which to start your visit to Ecclesall Woods: in the main building you will find information about the Woods and a variety of free resources to take with you.
 Or you are welcome to rest a while in the central atrium with its glazed seating area overlooking a wildlife pond and bird feeding station.